Menu

 Travel Essentials

-Cocido madrileño is a long-simmering Spanish stew that is served over multiple courses.
-A meal unto itself, this recipe produces a light starter soup, a hearty first course of tender vegetables and chickpeas, and a final course of hearty meats that fall apart on the fork.
+Cocido madrileño is a long-simmering Spanish stew that is served over several courses and can be a meal unto itself.
+This recipe produces a light starter soup, a hearty first course of tender vegetables and chickpeas, and a final course of hearty meats that fall apart on the fork.
 Cocido madrileño has a long history in Spain, perhaps originating as a chicken stew made by Sephardic Jews in the 15th century.
 Long-cooking meals could be prepared and started on Friday evening and cook through Saturday, to avoid the Jewish proscription against working on the Sabbath.
 Later, Christians added various cuts of Spain’s renowned pork, solidifying the central place this dish would take in Spanish cuisine.
-Recipe Servings: Serves 6–8

 Prep Time